Resources for families and carers

 - Develop a self-help booklet available both online and in printable format.

-- Test the acceptability and feasibility of the booklet with families of children with developmental disabilities.
+- Test the acceptability and feasibility of the booklet with families of young people with developmental disabilities.

 By bringing together family carers and researchers, the project will ensure that the booklet is both practical and user-friendly.
 We also anticipate the project will raise awareness of the research conducted by the project team among family carers and relevant stakeholders.